Prakarsha01/Plagiarism-Detector/README.md

 **Notebook 3: Train and Deploy Your Model in SageMaker**

-* Upload your train/test feature data to S3.
+* Upload train/test feature data to S3.
 * Define a binary classification model and a training script.
-* Train your model and deploy it using SageMaker.
+* Train model and deploy it using SageMaker.
-* Evaluate your deployed classifier.
+* Evaluate deployed classifier.

 ---